sanjayzorojuro/DS/README.md

-This Repo is made for basic DSA practice and code.
+This Repo is made for basic DSA practice.